sidharth74659/POC/slides.md

 Like always, the question just doesn’t stay there, does it?

 - Someone that's up-to-date/impatient might question, “We already know this.
-While this is enough for the *amazing* part of what AI can do, where does the so-called *fascinating, if not scary* part come in?”
+While this is enough for the *amazing* part of what AI can do, where does the so-called *fascinating, if not scary* part come in? ”

-- The lazy one might think, “So now I’m supposed to keep updating the knowledge base about myself/company/project as the information updates?”
+- The lazy one might think, “So now I’m supposed to keep updating the knowledge base about myself/company/project as the information updates?
+Isn't there much we can do to have this automated too..?”

 - The curious might ask, “What if I want it to not only know information, but also interact with the tools I use — or even get some of my automated tasks done?
 I mean, clearly, if needed, it seems like it can search what it needs from the internet, if not from the knowledge base.”